eosiosg/eos-challenge-contract/README.md

 - **native ETH address**, the user must have ETH private key
 - **EOS associate fake ETH address**, user does not have ETH private key

+3. From (Byzantium revision)[https://eips.ethereum.org/EIPS/eip-140], the EVM smart contract support **revert**.
+Need to revert all state changes in **account state table**.
+The application provide a solution to record history of **setting storage**.
+If vm execution result != EVMC_SUCCESS, It will roll back all multi-index change base on the history storage status.
+	- if EVMC_STORAGE_ADDED, it will to erase record
+	- if EVMC_STORAGE_MODIFIED or EVMC_STORAGE_MODIFIED_AGAIN need to update to origin record
+	- if EVMC_STORAGE_DELETED need to emplace in multi-index

 ### Implementation 5

 ```c